-Prerequisites: MATH 070; CIS 102 or instructor permission.
 This course teaches basic electronic database capabilities.
 The course emphasizes the skills necessary to create, edit and utilize a database.
 Filters, forms, queries and reports are covered.
 4 lecture hours; 2 lab hours.
 Vocational program course.
 May be used as a general elective in the AA degree.

-Medical Records - Insurance Billing and Coding
+BTECH 132 3 Credits Medical Records - Insurance Billing and Coding

-Prerequisite: AHLTH 150 or concurrent enrollment or instructor permission.
+Prerequisite: AHLTH 150 or instructor permission.